 After the wedding is over, the food is gone, and the favours taken home, the photos will remain.
 The bride and groom will hopefully enjoy looking over these snapshot memories for decades to come but beware of spending too little and ending up with sub-par photos.
+The primary responsibility of a wedding photographer is to capture all those magnificent moments on your special day.
+Their duty is to merge professionalism with your ideas and make every camera click worth your investment.
+In many instances, people will rely on wedding photographers based on recommendations by friends and family.
+However, you must be certain about their quality of work and not just how affordable they might be.
 While a slightly burnt piece of fish from a caterer makes a heart-warming story, poor wedding photos can cause frustration for years to come.
 When you look at your wedding photos, you want them to represent the day in all its joy and elegance.

 What Does a Wedding Photographer Do?